vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 ## Do they place a strong emphasis on active therapies?

-It should come as no surprise that passive therapies, predicated on the idea of *passively receiving treatment* as opposed to you *putting treatment into action,* are not something you should spend too much time and energy on given that your primary objective is to escape the cycle of dependence.

 Simply put, active therapies are those where you play an active part.
-This includes anything from graded activity programs such as weightlifting to cognitive therapies like CBT, ACT, mirror therapy, and pain neuroscience education.
+This includes anything from weightlifting to cognitive behavioral therapy.
+It should come as no surprise that passive therapies, predicated on the idea of *receiving treatment* as opposed to you *putting treatment in action,* are not something you should spend too much time on if your goal is to escape the cycle of dependence.

 The relief offered by passive therapies is short-lived.
 They just cannot offer the stimulation you need to build physical and mental resilience, overcome fears, learn healthy coping strategies, regain control, and reduce pain sensitivity in the same way that active approaches to therapy do.

 Some pains improve on their own with the passage of time no matter what you do, but if you want to have the highest chance of succeeding at your long-term health goals, you first have to recognize that there is no pill, needle, scalpel, or laser beam which will "cure" you of your pain.

+Quick fixes do not exist.
+Physical, mental, and social health is not something that *just happens*, it takes hard work applied consistently over time.
+Passive therapies and invasive procedures may form part of a holistic pain management strategy that's right for you, but they can never replace the vital role that active therapies fulfill.

 That isn't to say manual therapy and high-tech treatments don't have their place.
 In some cases they can provide the springboard you need to take a leap forward.
 Passive therapies are useful to the extent that they help you get more out of active therapies - the key is to not give them more attention than they deserve.
 As soon as they take priority over therapies where you are an active participant, you've lost the game.

-Quick fixes do not exist in this business.
-They're nothing more than marketing gimmicks.
-Physical, mental, and social health is not something that *just happens*, it takes hard work applied consistently over time.
-Passive therapies and invasive procedures may form part of a holistic pain management strategy that's right for you, but they can never replace the vital role that active therapies fulfill.

 Does your clinician offer a pick-and-choose passive therapy buffet with discounts if you come back for more?
 Red flag!
 If all they do after the umpteenth ultrasound session is give some vague recommendation about "staying active" at home... there is a *lot* of room for improvement, to say the least.
-Your clinician should be firmly based in an active approach to therapy.
-Not only in name - they need to walk the walk.

-They should work with you to implement sustainable lifestyle changes, taking into account your specific physical, mental, and social needs.
-For example, if you are finding it difficult to integrate more physical activity into your life (or perhaps you're struggling to dial it back in the face of severe pain) your clinician should be right there with you, coaching you through this process.
+Your clinician should work with you to implement sustainable lifestyle changes, taking into account your physical, mental, and social needs.
+For example, if you're finding it difficult to integrate more physical activity into your life (or perhaps you're struggling to dial it back) they should be coaching you through this process.

 Not everyone needs intensive therapy to recover well, and some kinds of pain are actually best managed with a hands-off, "let's wait and keep an eye on it" approach.
 But if you're reading this and feel like you're struggling to cope with your pain, disability, and suffering, the bottom line is this: